Amfori Business Social Compliance Initiative (Amfori BSCI)

-Combination of traditional store-based retail with e-commerce, social media as well as applications for smartphones and tablets.
+Combination of traditional store-based business with e-commerce, social media as well as applications for smartphones and tablets.
 Integrating various channels offers consumers a flexible and seamless shopping experience, since the channels are interlinked at all purchasing phases.

 The net debt results from the balance of financial liabilities (including liabilities from leases), cash and cash equivalents plus financial investments.
 Financial investments include short-term bank deposits and liquid debt instruments that can be sold at short notice.